Updated: May 25, 2021 — Please check back often as information may change quickly.

 Adult hospitals include the Medical Center, East Campus, Surgical Hospital and Medical Center - Murrieta.

-- Patients without COVID-19 may have one visitor at a time for up to 30 minutes, up to two visitors per day.
+- Patients without COVID-19 may have two visitors (ages 16 and up) at a time for up to 30 minutes.

-- Patients with COVID-19 may have one visitor per day for up to 30 minutes.
+- Patients with COVID-19 may have two visitors per day for up to 30 minutes.

 - Patients may have one person accompany them for surgery or other procedures.